talentedunicorn/orange/README.md

     * __tagManagerID:__ Orange has analytics support through [Google tag manager](http://www.google.com/tagmanager).
 Add your container id from tag manager here.
     * __disqus_shortname:__ Comment support is through [Disqus](http://disqus.com).
 Create an account [here](https://disqus.com/admin/signup/?utm_source=New-Site) and add your shortname here.
     * __formpost:__ A URL where your contact form will post to.
 If you need a free form post service try [formspree.io](http://formspree.io)

+### 4. Updates
+Updates to the theme will be available by tracking this repository's master branch.
+To do so;

+* create a new branch e.g. `git branch theme`
+* Add the theme's remote e.g. `git remote add orange git@github.com:talentedunicorn/orange.git`
+* Set the branch to track the master branch i.e. `git branch theme --set-upstream-to=orange/master`

 <ol class="footnotes">
 <li id="fn-1">For development and optimizing images <a href="#fn-1-ret">&#8617;</a></li>
 </ol>